 I’ll be posting our adventures on Instagram using the hashtag #KindnessCuddles and would love it if you joined me!

 Feel free to use your own messages of kindness and encouragement or use mine!
 You can have these “Hello, I think you’re awesome” cards delivered straight to your inbox.
-I print them out on cardstock so they’re nice and sturdy and will add little bonuses as we see fit.
+I print them out on cardstock so they’re nice and sturdy and will add little bonus treats as we see fit.